3-D-written Model to Provide Better Understanding of Cancer Spread

 Studies in the past have used a 3-D printer to recreate a controlled cancer environment, but these replicas are still not realistic enough for drug screening.

-“We need a much finer resolution than what a 3-D printer can create,” said Solorio, an assistant professor of biomedical engineering.
+“We need a much finer resolution than what a 3-D printer can create,” says Solorio, an assistant professor of biomedical engineering.

 Rather than 3-D printing, Solorio and a team of researchers have proposed 3-D writing.
 The device that they developed, a 3-D jet writer, acts like a 3-D printer by producing polymer microtissues as they are shaped in the body, but on a smaller, more authentic scale with pore sizes large enough for cells to enter the polymer structure just as they would a system in the body.